Imesi-Ile: Luke Tewogbola Olamijulo

 Luke Tewogbola Olamijulo was born in the late nineteenth century into the family of Owarungba of Ile Aba compound.
 He was one of the first set to receive primary education at Imesi-Ile Primary School in 1900.
 He proceeded later to Wesley College, Ibadan.
 He was a teacher for many years before venturing into business.
 He was an important contributor to social, political landscape in Imesi-Ile community.
-One of the founders of Imesi-Ile Progressive Union, he later joined to set up Ijesa Northern District Council and became its first Chairman.
-He won a seat into the Nigeria legislative Upper Chamber as the first Senator from Ijesaland.
+One of the founders of Imesi-Ile Progressive Union, he later joined to set up Ijesa Northern District Council and became its first chairman.
+He won a seat into the Nigeria legislative Upper Chamber as the first senator from Ijesaland.

 Philip Fayese Familusi

 His father was Akegun Oginni Familusi.
-Although the did not receive formal education, he acquired Yoruba literacy.
-A highly intelligent man who chronicled and archived all historical events including families and churches with astounding accuracy.
-He self-trained and mastered sewing becoming the leader of Imesi-Ile Tailors’ Association.
-Pa Familusi quickly recognized importance of education and would ensure parents enrolled their children in school.
-He had no problem turning children of school age back from farm forcing them to attend school.
-Many of those children later became important personalities in life.
-A man of courage and determination.
+Although they did not receive formal education, he acquired Yoruba literacy.
+An intelligent man who chronicled and archived all historical events including families and churches with astounding accuracy.
+He taught himself sewing and became the leader of Imesi-Ile Tailors’ Association.
+Familusi quickly recognized importance of education and would ensure parents enrolled their children in school.
+He would not permit children of school age to farm, instead he sent them to attend school; many of those children later became important personalities in life.

 Joshua Olaoye Fakolade

 Joshua Olaoye Fakolade was born around the early twentieth century.
 His parents were Fakolade and Bosede of the Modeowu family of Ijana.
 He was a certified preacher and steward of the Methodist Church of Nigeria.
 He was a member of Imesi-Ile Progressive Union disciplinary Committee for many years.
-For many years, he Chaired Imesi-Ile Health Committee and Obafemi Awolowo University Teaching Hospital.
+For many years, he chaired Imesi-Ile Health Committee and Obafemi Awolowo University Teaching Hospital.
 He died in 1994.